Welcome to today's edition of the Rush 24-7 podcast.

 It's agonizing for Democrats to try to pass something that appeases liberal wackos and moderates at the same time.

-And what it all adds up to is pressure is building on Nancy Pelosi here as she's trying to build a bridge between the wackos and the There are no moderates.
+And what it all adds up to is pressure is building on Nancy Pelosi here as she's trying to build a bridge between the wackos and the there are no moderates.

-But these are largely conservative Democrats, uh, and 54 is not an insignificant number, and they're beginning to feel their weight and their oats, and they're putting pressure on Pelosi as well.
+But these are largely conservative Democrats, and 54 is not an insignificant number, and they're beginning to feel their weight and their oats, and they're putting pressure on Pelosi as well.

 More than anything else, many Democrats want to leave Bush responsible for ending the war he started.